 The following regulations apply inside all residential areas to all resident students for the purposes of protecting people and College and personal property.
-Violations of these regulations will be addressed administratively.
-Repeated infractions will be treated as a violation of the Failure to Comply policy and will then be addressed through the disciplinary process.
+Violations of these regulations will be addressed in an administrative hearing as they fall under a violation of the Student Code of Conduct #12: Violation of Other Rules and Policies.
+Repeated infractions will result in a charge of the violation of #12 and an additional charge of the Student Code of Conduct for #10: Failure to Comply and will be addressed in an administrative hearing or by a Community Standards Board.

 RR1 Candles and Incense

 Storage and use of flammable substances and items that use an open flame (i.e., candles, incense, oil lamps, potpourri warmers, "s-mores" makers, etc.) are a potential fire hazard and are prohibited from all campus residences.
 Any evidence that a candle has been burned (i.e. melted wax, burnt wick, soot) will be considered a violation of this policy.

 RR2 Electrical Cords and Appliances

 Residents may possess or use electrical appliances in their campus residences with certain restrictions.
 Students may not keep or use any electrical appliance that could endanger the health or safety of campus residents.
 The College reserves the right to determine if a specific item is a hazard and will confiscate problematic items.
 Residents are expected to use caution and common sense when selecting electrical appliances.
 The typical maximum number and type of permissible electrical appliances for a standard double room are: one full stereo system; two clock radios; two hair dryers/curling irons (of fewer than 1600 watts); one television; one small refrigerator; one microwave; two computers with peripherals; one fan; and two lamps.